-I. End the COVID-19 pandemic, prepare for future global health challenges, and drive forward a sustainable global recovery
+I. End COVID-19 pandemic, prepare for future global health challenges, and drive a sustainable global recovery

 II.
 Protect our planet and foster green growth